The MyWraps2 function uses a MyWraps link to pull a filtered list of instances into a Wrap instance.

 This is what this MyWraps2 function call will look like:

-A MyWraps link is used to retrieve a filtered list of instances.
-During testing in Excel, a dummy value is returned instead.
+A MyWraps link is used to retrieve a filtered list of instances and their cell contents.

 Example: If your MyWraps link is